GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 for trying this out, you can delete it, too, eliminating every resource in it.

-Click the menu icon in the upper left-hand corner of the cloud console and select _Home_.
+1. Click the menu icon in the upper left-hand corner of the cloud console and select _Home_.
 There should be a box labeled _Project info_.

-Click _Go to project settings_ at the bottom of that box.
+1. Click _Go to project settings_ at the bottom of that box.

-Click **SHUT DOWN**.
-Type the project ID you gave the project and click **SHUT DOWN**.
+1. Click **SHUT DOWN**.
+Type the project ID you gave the project.

+1. Click **SHUT DOWN** below the project ID you entered.
 The project will be shut down and will be deleted in thirty days.